-November isn’t cherry season, but you can still serve cherry pie in the fall.
+November is not cherry season, but you can still serve cherry pie in the fall.
 The trick is finding a recipe that makes good use of the alternatives – canned and frozen.
-Mixing cherries with raspberries is one way of making a canned cherry pie more exciting.
+Mixing cherries with raspberries to make “Cherry Berry Pie” is one way of making a canned cherry pie more exciting.
 While you won’t get the firm texture of fresh, cherry-season cherries, the cherry-raspberry combo has such a great flavor that combined with a good crust, will make most cherry pie lovers happy.
 Or at least the ones around here.

 Thanksgiving Cherry-Berry Pie

 - 1 unbaked pie crust see directions below plus second unbaked crust for latticing.

 - 1 14 to 16 ounce can pitted tart cherries, drained, liquid reserved**

 - 1 12 oz package frozen raspberries, thawed, drained, juice reserved